In case you missed them, here are videos to my Aish.com/live sessions during April and May:

 by Nesanel Yoel Safran

-Ages 3 – 5 How did Lance feel when he thought his family wanted him to play football?
+Ages 3 – 5 How did Elly feel when it was his turn to go to bat?

 * * *